 Many such villages have since died out and their houses are crumbling but perhaps more frequently than not the church of such village is still offering rare celebrations of the Holy Mass for the Old Believers who are periodically returning there from larger cities (outside these rare dates the churches are locked).
 Today the cemetery is often the liveliest place in such localities as the relatives come to visit the graves of their forefathers.

 Some of the Old Believer village churches are true masterpieces of wooden architecture, such as the one in forest-clad Perelozai (Jonava District Municipality) or the one in Jurgėliškė (Švenčionys District Municipality) with its tower unfortunately collapsed.

 The Old Believer community (and its church with a shiny dome) in Vilnius is also away both from the city center and main thoroughfares, in the southern district of Naujininkai.
 This community however is livelier, and the 3-hour long masses led by ordinary people rather than priests are still frequent there.

 Old Believers think that after the Nikon reforms of the Russian Orthodoxy (17th century) no priest ordination is valid.
 So they have no hierarchy and even no altars, the iconostasis making the back wall in their churches.
-Traditional Old Believers even used to refuse to eat from the same dishes as people from other faith and so they had separate plates and cups for non-Old Believer visitors.
+Traditional Old Believers even used to refuse to eat from the same dishes as people from other faiths and so they had separate plates and cups for non-Old Believer guests.